tminions/binocularss/docs/crc.md

 #  Clean Architecture Group: Frameworks and Drivers

-## Class CmdUI
+## Class CommandLineInterface

 ### Responsibility
-- Displays received Feeds
+- Displays received Feeds to the command line
-- Displays received Articles
+- Displays received Articles to the command line
-- Displays the current user data
+- Displays the current user data to the command line

 ### Collaborators
 - UserDataReader